-A successful holistic life-long journey rooted in Mi’kmaq language and culture.
+Our vision is a successful holistic life-long journey rooted in Mi’kmaw language and culture.

 We are a unified team of chiefs, staff, parents and educators who advocate on behalf of and represent the educational interests of our communities, and we protect the educational and Mi’kmaw language rights of the Mi’kmaq people.

 Mi’kmaw Kina’matnewey (MK) continues to work on improving the quality of education for our people, while remaining vigilant in maintaining and revitalizing our Mi’kmaq language.

 Armed with the inspiration from our youth, and the guidance and leadership from our Board of Directors, education directors, schools, staff, and partnerships, MK has forged ahead, exploring new opportunities for academic excellence, and re-visiting and enhancing existing operations and programs.

 High school graduation rates among First Nation students in Nova Scotia were nearly 94%

 Numeracy and literacy rates in elementary and secondary schools increased